-Halfway through the opener, “The Revelation Embodied”, it's clear that Cult of Luna have little changes and layers in almost every measure to avoid sounding repetitive and tiresome.
-The guitar riffs remain massive and crushing throughout as they create levels of intensity and tranquillity; the debut consists of some of the band’s most colossal riffs yet (i.e. “The Sacrifice”, “Sleep”, and “The Revelation Embodied”).
-The bass is audible most of the time and the impressive drumming and the extra percussion are well placed in the music, not in any way ostentatious or quiet.
-Klas Rydberg is as feral and vicious as he is on the other albums with his hardcore growls and barks, never sounding emotionless or weak.
-The atmosphere has always been a key factor of their music; in every song, it is either dark and oppressive or somber and serious, but each one is reflective and thoughtful.
-The soundscape is expanded upon with the help of the electronics, bringing more layers to the oppressive nature of the album.
-The lyrics are mostly dark and negative, adding to the compelling atmosphere, dealing with themes such as the four horsemen of the apocalypse (“The Revelation Embodied”: A time when the curse is alive.
+Halfway through the opener, “The Revelation Embodied”, those very same qualities become clear; Cult of Luna orchestrate around little changes and layers in almost every measure to avoid sounding tiresome repetitions.
+The guitar riffs consistently remain earthmoving and dramatic throughout the track as the drumming creates dynamic levels of intensity; the debut consists of some of the band’s most colossal riffs yet (i.e. “The Sacrifice”, “Sleep”, and “The Revelation Embodied”).
+Klas Rydberg debuts as feral and vicious as he is on the other records with his hardcore growling, never sounding weak or lacking emotion.
+The atmosphere has always been a key factor of their music; in every song, it is either dark and oppressive or somber and serious, but each one is reflective and thoughtful in their own right.
+The experimentation with electronic samplings bring more layers to the oppressive nature of the album.
+The lyrics are mostly dark and brooding, adding to the compelling atmosphere - dealing with themes such as the four horsemen of the apocalypse (“The Revelation Embodied”: A time when the curse is alive.
 The horsemen have arrived.
 Under the hoofs has the human race tread down into muddy pools of dirt

 ) and of Faust of German legend (“Beyond Fate”).
 The experimentation should be noted as they add cello parts in “Sleep”, samples within passages like Neurosis did, and the acoustic guitar at the end of “The Sacrifice”.
 Cult of Luna seemed to have masterfully composed a solid debut with exploding crescendos, overwhelmingly dark atmospheres, and impressive songwriting and musicianship.

-Naturally, the rule for every album exists: no album is flawless.
-The self-titled is wounded by its length, stretching in nearly an exact hour.
-The length is long because of unneeded sections (the middle of “Sleep”) or extended measures in the songs (for example, the ending in “The Sacrifice”).
+Naturally, this album isn't flawless.
+The self-titled is wounded by its length, lasting nearly as long as an hour.
+The length is long because of stretched sections (the middle of “Sleep”) or extended measures in the songs (for example, the ending in “The Sacrifice”).
 Compared to their other albums, this is possibly their weakest effort.
-The debut’s sound would later be explored in the following album, The Beyond, where all aspects of this are improved.
+The debut’s sound would later be explored in the following album, The Beyond, where all aspects in this are improved.